It's time for our annual BBQ at the Rowland Home on Saturday, October 21st, 2023

 On November 4, 1969, the Society signed a 25-year lease (with option for 25 more years) on the Rowland Home and the Dibble Museum which had been willed to the Hudson School District by John Rowland's granddaughter, Lilian Hudson Dibble.

 The society began restoring the home, cook house, and museum with support and help from many community organizations.
 A Docent Group was trained to give tours of the home and museum.

 Today, the society meets at monthly meetings to provide the community with more events and resources that relate to the history of our community and to discuss the further restoration of the Rowland Home.

-The objects of this Society shall be to encourage and promote the study of the history of La Puente Valley and related parts of Southern California; to collect, classify and disseminate historical information about this area; to foster the preservation and restoration of historical landmarks and to aid in securing their suitable marking; to sponsor a docent program as deemed necessary; to secure the proper preservation and identification of historical articles peculiar to this region and to sponsor or assist with museum directors and others with the same objectives as those of the Society.
+The objects of this Society is to encourage and promote the study of the history of La Puente Valley and related parts of Southern California; to collect, classify and disseminate historical information about this area; to foster the preservation and restoration of historical landmarks and to aid in securing their suitable marking; to sponsor a docent program as deemed necessary; to secure the proper preservation and identification of historical articles peculiar to this region and to sponsor or assist with museum directors and others with the same objectives as those of the Society.

 We are in desperate need of a curator!
 If you are interested in the volunteer position of curator or assistant curator please email us with an inquiry about the position or call us directly.